 A Fresh Look at An Old Problem

-Welcome to ‘From Bullied to Brilliant’, a journey into overcoming and moving beyond bullying, aggressive, abusive and challenging relationships.
+Welcome to ‘From Bullied to Brilliant’, a journey into overcoming and moving beyond bullying, abusive and challenging relationships.

 In the meantime, if you feel lost in the story of victimhood and are struggling with a sense of isolation or rejection, let’s have a look at some of the fundamentals:

-Bullying is an age-old, worldwide phenomenon which has been in operation since the dawn of time and is NOT increasing.
+Bullying is an age-old, worldwide phenomenon and is NOT increasing.

-Bullying is not exclusive to schools but show up in our homes, families, workplaces, between cultures, races and ideologies.
+Bullying is not exclusive to schools but show up in our homes, families, workplaces, between cultures, races, creeds and ideologies.
 It is commonplace, can be confronting and deeply painful.

 Avoiding exposure to bullying in some form during an average lifetime is nigh on impossible.

 If you are feeling isolated or rejected as a result of bullying, you belong to a somewhat unwilling, but rather vast majority.

 Unless you are their appointed counselor or have their direct permission, it is not your job to ‘heal’ the bully or show them the error of their ways.

 The question you must never ask yourself is “Why am I being bullied?” or “What’s wrong with me?”

-The questions you should be asking yourself are “What do I need to do?” or “Who do I need to talk to about this?”
+Some questions you should be asking yourself are “What do I need to do to resolve this problem?”, “who do I need to talk to?”, or “how can I get help?”

 Mastering others is strength